section-engineering-education/engineering-education/articles/most-useful-node.js-packages/index.md

 -   Executable for generating applications quickly.
 ### 2. AsyncJS
 Asynchronous is heavily used in Node.js to ensure non-­blocking operations flow.
 Asynchronous I/O permits other processing to continue even before the first transmission has finished.
-It uses a queue to keep track of tasks, allowing you to append additional tasks, attaching extra callbacks, and handling error inside callbacks, making it a more versatile and robust solution for complex dependency management.
+It uses a queue to keep track of tasks, allowing you to append additional tasks, attaching extra callbacks, and handling error with callbacks, making it a more versatile and robust solution for complex dependency management.
 AsyncJS provides several functions that include usual functional such are '`map`', '`filter`', '`reduce`',' `filter`', '`each`' as well as some common patterns for asynchronous control flow('`parallel`' , '`series`' , '`waterfall`').

 **Advantages of using AsyncJS in your Node.js app include**